denifelixe/docker-laravel-dev-env/README.md

-# docker-laravel-dev-env
-Docker Laravel Dev Environment
+# Docker Laravel Dev Environment

 To pull the repo to your project, run this command to add this dubmodule to your parent project